 Ozette Loop Trail Fees, Permits and Reservations

 You must obtain a backcountry permit to camp at any of the campsites on the Ozette Loop Trail or any other backcountry location in Olympic National Park.
 As well, the campsites on the Ozette Loop require reservations between May 1 and September 30.
-You have to send in your reservation request by fax (or snail mail) as they don’t accept bookings by phone or email.
+You have to send in your reservation request by email or snail mail as they don’t accept bookings by phone.
 This is a very popular area and it does get fully booked up.
 Your best bet is to come before Memorial Day (the last Monday in May) or after Labour Day (the first Monday in September) or plan a trip that avoids weekends.
-You can submit reservation requests starting on March 15th every year for reservations in the same calendar year (and you can’t put in a reservation less than 72 hours before your trip) so get your request in as early as possible.
-Permits cost $5 per person per night and there is no reservation fee.
+You can submit reservation requests starting on February 15th every year for reservations in the same calendar year (and you can’t put in a reservation less than 72 hours before your trip) so get your request in as early as possible.
+Permits cost $8 per person per night and there is no reservation fee.

 If your reservation request is successful you will receive a confirmation email.
 Bring that confirmation email with you to the Olympic National Park Wilderness Information Center (WIC) in Port Angeles to pick up your permit.
 You can pick up your permit the morning that you start your trip or the day before.
 You have to pick up your permit for the Ozette Loop in person.
 Keep in mind that the WIC may close as early as 4 or 5pm at some times of year if you are planning to pick up your permit the day before – check current opening hours on their website.

 You’ll also need to buy a Park Entrance pass for your car: it’s $25 per vehicle and is good for 7 days.
 You can buy your pass at the WIC at same time as you pick up your permit.
 Leave it on the dash any time you park your car inside the National Park.